guilledufort/EnanoFASTQ/README.md

  *hs2* | 50 | 193.920 | Human GM12878 Utah/Ceph cell line |
  *npd* | 336 | 113.440 | Multiple organisms |

-\*Datasets that require the SRA toolkit to download.
+\*Datasets that require the SRA toolkit to be downloaded.

 ### Downloading the datasets